Clover High School

 Clover High School is a public high school located in Clover, South Carolina, United States, about 28 miles from Charlotte.
 It is the only high school in the Clover School District.
-As of the 2019-2020 school year, the principal is Rod Ruth.
+As of the 2024-2025 school year, the principal is Donna Farris.
 Clover's feeder schools are Oakridge Middle School and Clover Middle School.

 Choir

 The 100+ member school choir, the Clover High School Choraliers, have won the State Championship ten times at the South Carolina Choral Concert Festival.